Committee tasked with keeping the government open gets ready to launch

 Quinn: 'The next 18 days will redefine what goes on in Washington'Jan.
 28, 201908:14

-To represent Democrats on the panel, Speaker Nancy Pelosi, D-Calif., appointed House Appropriations Committee Chairwoman Nita Lowey of New York, Appropriations DHS subcommittee Chairwoman Lucille Roybal-Allard of California as well as Reps.
-David Price of North Carolina, Barbara Lee of California and Pete Aguilar of California, and Henry Cueller of Texas.
-Minority Leader Chuck Schumer, D-N.Y., chose Senate Appropriations Committee Ranking Member Patrick Leahy of Vermont, Senate Minority Whip Dick Durbin of Illinois, and Sen. Jon Tester of Montana.
+To represent Democrats on the panel, Speaker Nancy Pelosi appointed House Appropriations Committee Chairwoman Nita Lowey of New York; Appropriations DHS subcommittee Chairwoman Lucille Roybal-Allard of California; and Reps.
+David Price of North Carolina, Barbara Lee of California, Pete Aguilar of California, and Henry Cueller of Texas.
+Senate Minority Leader Chuck Schumer chose Appropriations Committee Ranking Member Patrick Leahy of Vermont; Minority Whip Dick Durbin of Illinois; and Sen. Jon Tester of Montana.

-For Republicans, Senate Majority Leader Mitch McConnell, R-Ky., appointed Appropriations Chairman Richard Shelby of Alabama, Shelley Moore Capito of West Virginia, John Hoeven of North Dakota and Roy Blunt of Missouri.
-House Minority Leader Kevin McCarthy, R-Calif., tapped Appropriations Ranking Members Kay Granger of Texas, Chuck Fleischmann of Tennessee, Tom Graves of Georgia and Steven Palazzo of Mississippi.
+For Republicans, Senate Majority Leader Mitch McConnell appointed Appropriations Chairman Richard Shelby of Alabama; Shelley Moore Capito of West Virginia; John Hoeven of North Dakota; and Roy Blunt of Missouri.
+House Minority Leader Kevin McCarthy tapped Appropriations Ranking Members Kay Granger of Texas, Chuck Fleischmann of Tennessee, Tom Graves of Georgia and Steven Palazzo of Mississippi.

-Jim Dyer, who helped negotiate ends to the shutdowns of the mid-1990s as the Republican staff director on the House Appropriations Committee, told NBC News that appropriators will "bring a level of technical expertise to the talks."
+Jim Dyer, who helped negotiate ends to shutdowns in the mid-1990s as the Republican staff director on the House Appropriations Committee, told NBC News that appropriators will "bring a level of technical expertise to the talks."

 It’s an eclectic group of lawmakers — but united in at least one respect: while the Democrats named to the panel oppose a concrete barrier along the border, and the Republicans back the president’s wall policy, all are open to dealmaking with the opposition.